Course Descriptions: Ph.D. in Depth Psychology with Specialization in Integrative Therapy and Healing Practices

-Special Topics I: Digital Life and Emerging Cultural Phenomena DPT 974, 1.5 units
+Special Topics I: Indigenous Healing Traditions and Emerging Cultural Phenomena DPT 974, 1.5 units

-Special Topics II: Religious Fundamentalism, Terrorism, and the Problem of Evil DPT 992, 2 Units
+Special Topics II: The Problem of Evil DPT 992, 2 Units

 Body, Mind, and Soul in the Healing of Trauma: Somatic, Neurological, and Archetypal Approaches DPT 975, 2 units